 Limiting Work in Progress

-Limiting WIP (work in progress) is of paramount importance.
-When you first think about it, it may seem not to make any sense.
-Are we telling people to work less, do we want them to be lazy?
-Of course not!
-Limiting WIP does not mean to limit work itself, but rather to limit Work in Progress.
+Limiting WIP (work in progress) is a characteristic feature of Kanban - it is of paramount importance to why the system works so well.
+When you first think about it, it may seem counter-intuitive.
+Are we telling people to work less?
+No - limiting WIP doesn’t mean to limit work itself, but to limit how many tasks can be started all at once.

 What is Work in Progress?

-Manufacturing companies have a production inventory: a list of levels of materials and supplies in stock for use in the manufacturing process.
-Typically, manufacturing companies have three types of inventory:
+Kanban came from manufacturing.
+Typically, manufacturing businesses keep a production inventory: a list of levels of materials and supplies in stock for use in the process.
+There are normally three types of inventory:

 - Raw materials: building materials, to which no work has yet been applied.